BenedicteColnet/messenger2book/README.md

 +-- video_files

-Please, don't touch anything from this folder, and just keep note off the name of the folder and the path.
+Please, don't touch anything from this folder, and just keep note of the name of the folder and the path.

 # Second: launch the script